-Two events always create chances to play activated abilities and Battle cards:
+Three events always create chances to play activated abilities and Battle cards:

-- Dice rolls: When a player rolls one or more dice, first deal with any triggered abilities that have the player reroll dice.
+- Dice rolls: When a player rolls 1 or more dice, first deal with any triggered abilities that have the player reroll dice.
 Then both players have a chance to play activated abilities and Battle cards that have the player reroll (but no other abilities or cards).
-When the chance ends, the dire roll takes effect. - Damage: If damage is about to be done to a unit, first deal with any triggered abilities that prevent damage.
+When the chance ends, the dice roll takes effect. - Damage: If damage is about to be done to a unit, first deal with any triggered abilities that prevent damage.
 Then both players have a chance play activated abilities and Battle cards that prevent damage (but no other abilities or cards).
 When the chance ends, put damage counters on the unit.
 If the process of preventing damage creates new damage (like with Deflect), that damage "waits" for the current chance to prevent damage to end.
-Then a chance to prevent the new damage happens.
+Then a chance to prevent the new damage happens. - Battle Cards: When a player plays a Battle card, first deal with any triggered abilities that disrupt Battle cards.
+Then both players have a chance to play activated abilities that disrupt Battle cards and Battle cards that disrupt Battle cards (but no other abilities or cards).
+When the chance ends, the Battle card takes effect unless it has been disrupted.